maxmind/getting-started-with-mmdb/blog-post.md

 my $filename = 'users.mmdb';

 # Your top level data structure will always be a map (hash).
-The mmdb format
+The MMDB format
 # is strongly typed.
 Describe your data types here.
 # See https://metacpan.org/pod/MaxMind::DB::Writer::Tree#DATA-TYPES